waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Suicune Hunt Strategy & Status
 - Status: Roaming.
-Location changed due to map boundary crossing (Turn #12482).
-Pending Pokédex check.
+Confirmed on Route 42 (Turn #12488).
 - Strategy: Repel Trick.
 Lead with KIMCHI (Gloom Lv 21) which is > local wild levels (Lv 13-16) but < Suicune (Lv 40).
 - Battle Plan: Use Sleep Powder on Turn 1 to prevent fleeing.
 Use `suicune_capture_analyst_v2` for catch odds.
 - Active Status: None.
 Repel wore off at Turn #12468.